 Supervisor Jim Luigi Schmitt is currently serving his fourth full term on the Milwaukee County Board.
 He was elected in a special election on December 8, 1998 and re-elected in 2000, 2004, 2008 and 2012.
 The 6th District encompasses 20 of the 24 wards in Wauwatosa, seven wards in West Allis, and four wards in the City of Milwaukee.

 Supervisor Schmitt has been a valued and long-serving member of the County Board's Finance, Personnel & Audit Committee, where he serves as Co-Chair, helping to craft the annual County Budget, balance the need for services with the desire to keep taxes in line, and where labor and management issues are debated and decided.
-He also serves on the County Board's Economic and Community Development and Judiciary, Safety and General Services Committees.
+He also serves on the County Board's Economic and Community Development and Health and Human Needs Committees.

 Supervisor Schmitt is particularly active on issues relating to the Milwaukee County Grounds in Wauwatosa, including the Behavioral Health Division Mental Health Complex and the University of Wisconsin-Milwaukee engineering campus planned for the area near the Eschweiler buildings.
 He successfully worked with the Department of Natural Resources to preserve over 50 acres of hardwood forest, while at the same time working with the Milwaukee Metropolitan Sewerage District on the construction of the necessary detention basin on the County Grounds.
 Supervisor Schmitt is currently working with the Wisconsin Department of Transportation and neighborhood groups relating to the upcoming Zoo Interchange reconstruction.
 He is also working with Preserve our Parks Underwood Group on American Transmission Corporation's plans for County park lands in the 6th District.
 Supervisor Schmitt was the author of the County resolution opposing new transmission lines through our natural areas and park land.